-Saving faith is the belief, on God's authority, of whatsoever is revealed in His Word concerning Christ; accepting and resting upon Him.
-I want to the heart by the accepting and resting upon Him alone for justification and eternal life.
+Saving faith is the belief, on God's authority, of whatsoever is revealed in His Word concerning Christ; accepting and resting upon Him alone for justification and eternal life.
 It is wrought in the heart by the Holy Spirit, and is accompanied by all other saving graces, and leads to a life of holiness.